immcantation/dowser/docs/topics/colorTrees.md

 A list of colored trees

-A list of colored trees

 Details
 -------------------

-Trees must have node states represented in a "states" vector.
-By default, ambiguous states (separated by ",") have their colors blended.
-If

 Trees must have node states represented in a "states" vector.
 By default, ambiguous states (separated by ",") have their colors blended.
 If